-Your grade for this course will be based on four distinct evaluation tools in class (exams, team-based learning [TBL], homework modules, and participation); and five distinct evaluation tools in lab (hypotheses and predicted results, figures, an experimental plan, a final presentation, and participation).
+Your grade for this course will be based on four distinct evaluation tools in class (exams, weekly assignments, homework modules, and participation); and five distinct evaluation tools in lab (hypotheses and predicted results, figures, an experimental plan, a final presentation, and participation).
 Each is described in detail below.
-A total of 800 points are possible for the entire course.